ABC - Amsterdam Brain and Cognition

 The seemingly-simple question "How are letters represented in the brain?" is complicated by the fact that different languages have different representational systems (e.g., alphabets), and that many different linguistic properties plausibly influence letter representations.

-We study grapheme-colour synesthesia, where normal (healthy) individuals have consistent color sensations with letters (“R is sky-blue”).
+We study grapheme-colour synesthesia, where normal (healthy) individuals have consistent colour sensations with letters (“R is sky-blue”).
 Remarkably, the linguistic properties of each letter (e.g., orthographic, phonetic) act as regulatory factors (RFs): they influence the synesthetic letter-to-colour pairings.
-These RFs similarly influence non-synesthetes requested to choose colors for letters.
+These RFs similarly influence non-synesthetes requested to choose colours for letters.
 In this project, we employ synesthetic colours as a means for cross-language comparisons of letter representations.

 We will create a large multi-language letter-to-colour database, a computational model predicting letter-to-colour associations using the (weighted) regulatory factors, and a neurological model explaining how linguistic properties shape letter representations in the brain.
 Finally, a spinoff project pilots the computational model as innovative approach to second-language learning.